 Why Blog about “Getting Out of Babylon?

-I don’t know who else is writing about why blog about getting out of Babylon.
+I don’t know who else is blogging about getting out of Babylon.
 Simply put, I began journaling at the suggestion of my therapist, after my father died in 1993.
 In 2010 I began posting my musings via blogs.
 I’m still trying to heal after leaving the family religion of Jehovah’s Witnesses in the year 2000.
 They really set me up to fail if I dared leave — I can see that now.
 They try hard to retain their followers by their innumerable frightening rules and beliefs — the worst being the Armageddon tale of woe.
-And the threat of disfellowshipping, shunning, and literally endless rules, regulations, commands, orders that no human can keep perfectly.
-I think that’s the whole point, actually.
-Corporate religion would keep their members paralyzed in fear, instead of happily enjoying and living life.

 “…Jehovah’s Witnesses, with a turnover rate of about two-thirds.
 That means that two-thirds of the people who told Pew they were raised Jehovah’s Witnesses no longer are…”